livingdocsIO/documentation/content/operations/external-services.md

   - Automatic validity checks of entered links.
 Used by the editorial users browser.

 - **Websockets (Pusher, optional)**:
   - To support real-time collaboration in the editor.
 The feature can be disabled, so this is optional.
 Used by the server in editing mode, as well as the editorial users browser.
+Please ensure "Enable client events" is enabled on the App settings page of the [Pusher Dashboard](https://dashboard.pusher.com/).

 - **Spellchecker (optional)**:
   - Livingdocs supports the integration of third-party spellcheckers.
 The feature can be disabled, so this is optional.
 Used by the editorial users browser.